Services during intersession (December 18 – January 21)

 Other resources for support

-- Teladoc telehealth services: SHP & SHP+ members anywhere in the United States have pre-paid access to medical, mental health, & dermatology telehealth services through Teladoc.
-Students with private insurance should check their plan for coverage of Teladoc or other telehealth services.
-Learn more about Teladoc.
+- Teladoc telehealth services: Student Health Plan (SHP) members have pre-paid access to medical, mental health, & dermatology telehealth services through Teladoc, available to students in the U.S. Copays for Teladoc appointments are consistent with SHP's in-network provider rates.
+(Students with private insurance should check their plan for coverage of Teladoc or other telehealth services.)